Please note, I’ll update this post further once other events/dates/tickets have been released for 2021

 For more information or to book tickets, click here

 For our full review of Twycross Zoo, click here

 Warwick Castle has a whole host of activities this October half term in their Haunted Castle event, with spooky tales, scary fun and daytime-themed attractions for all the family.

-Search the spooky mansion, navigate the Haunted Hollows and discover even more quirky characters in their spellbinding shows live on the Dead Centre stage!
+Search the spooky mansion, navigate the Haunted Hollows and discover even more quirky characters in their spellbinding shows live!